-ELSS (Equity Linked Savings Scheme) is a diversified equity mutual fund.
+ELSS (Equity Linked Savings Scheme) is a (diversified) equity mutual fund scheme.
 It is one such investment option that provides tax saving benefits along with higher growth potential over time compared to other tax saving options.

 With so many tax saving options available, choosing the right one depends on the investor’s financial goal and his/her risk appetite.
 However, we should always keep in mind that whatever option we chose, it should be able to beat inflation and create wealth and not just save tax.
 ELSS can be an ideal option here for many.
 Below mentioned points will let one understand features of ELSS and its comparison with other tax saving options.

 1. Investments in ELSS get tax deduction benefit of up to ₹ 1,50,000 under Sec 80C of the Income Tax Act 1961.

 2. ELSS being an Equity Oriented investment product is susceptible to market volatility and carry similar risk-return profile as equity funds.
 But for the same reason it has the potential to provide inflation beating capital growth over long term and outperform other tax saving options in terms of wealth creation.